vmarcinko/art-of-programming/markdowns/first.md

 That this element has to occur at least 1 time, and at most 1 time, which effectively means it is **required**!

-And now we only change our car XML data to reference this schema by its ID (`http://www.mycompany.me/car`):
+And now we only change our car XML data to reference this schema by its namespace (`http://www.mycompany.me/car`):

 ```xml
 <car xmlns="http://www.mycompany.me/car">